Alibaba's Magic Numbers

 One could argue that the referenced data sources are incorrect, or maybe Jack Ma and crew simply performed some magic.

-Jack Ma performing a magic trick on Singles day.
+Jack Ma performing a magic trick on Singles' Day.

 Alipay peak payment processing

 Moving on to Alipay, the payment network rib that was taken out of the ribcage of Alibaba in 2011.
 In the Singles' Day press release, Alibaba mentioned that Alipay processed more than 1 billion payment transactions in total.
-Alibaba shareholders are no longer the owners of Alipay (at best they may own 37%, but that remains to be seen) so the reference to Alipay numbers is a bit out of place.
+Alibaba shareholders are no longer the owners of Alipay (at best they may own 37%, but that remains to be seen), so the reference to Alipay numbers is a bit out of place.

-Alibaba mention in the press release that the entire GMV figure of $17.8 billion was settled through Alipay.
+Alibaba mentioned in the press release that the entire GMV figure of $17.8 billion was settled through Alipay.
 That implies that they claim that the GMV figure is equal to actual sales volume, even though their own definition of GMV contradicts that.

 At the peak of the Singles' Day frenzy, Alipay processed 120,000 transactions per second.
 That is a fantastic achievement!
 To give you perspective, Visa (NYSE:V) - which operates the largest payment network in the world - can process about 66,000 transactions per second, according to a 2015 stress test.
 They made a mug to celebrate the fact, so it must be a formidable achievement (see picture).

-While that is the maximum capacity, in practice the actual peak in transactions has not come close to that number, yet Alipay can handle processing 120k per second!
+While that is the maximum capacity, in practice, the actual peak in transactions has not come close to that number, yet Alipay can handle processing 120k per second!
 The payment technology engineers at Visa must be scrambling over each other to apply for a job at Alipay.
 Anyway, a new world record perhaps, or another magic trick?

 Visa maximum number of transactions per second in 2015 (a.k.a. the mug number).